dgurkaynak/slack-poker-planner/README.md

 - Automatically adds active (online) users of current channel as participants to poker planning sessions
 - You can also explicitly set the participants with `@user`, `@channel`, `@here` and `@group` mentions
+- or pre-configure participants with `/pp config participants @user1 @user2` for your planning sessions
 - Once all the participants are voted, the votes are automatically revealed
 - Customizable poker values for your team